A Commitment-based Authentication model for Key Exchange protocols: Authenticated Key Exchange model variation

+We provide the definition of MT-authenticators, as introduced in \cite{cryptoeprint:1998/009}, with regards to the newly introduced UM model:

 Consider the message transmission (MT) protocol designed for authenticated networks.
 The protocol takes the empty input.
 Upon activation within $P_i$ on external request ($P_j$;\textit{m}), party $P_i$ sends the message ($P_i$;$P_j$;\textit{m}) to party $P_j$, and outputs '$P_i$ sent \textit{m} to $P_j$'.
-Upon receipt of a message ($P_i$;$P_j$;\textit{m}), $P_j$ outputs '$P_j$ received \textit{m} from $P_i$'. \\ Then, let $\lambda$ be a protocol that emulates the MT protocol over unauthenticated networks.
+Upon receipt of a message ($P_i$;$P_j$;\textit{m}), $P_j$ outputs '$P_j$ received \textit{m} from $P_i$'.

+Then, let $\lambda$ be a protocol that emulates the MT protocol over unauthenticated networks.
 Define a compiler $C_\lambda$ as follows:

+Given a protocol $\pi$, the generated protocol $\pi'$ = $C_\lambda(\pi)$, running within party $P_j$, first invokes $\lambda$.
+Next, for each message that $\pi$ sends, $\pi'$ activates $\lambda$ with external request for sending that message to the specified recipient.
+Whenever $\pi'$ is activated with some incoming message, it activates $\lambda$ with this incoming message.
+When $\lambda$ outputs '$P_j$ received \textit{m} from $P_i$', protocol $\pi$ is activated with incoming message \textit{m} from $P_i$.

+Under the UM, $\lambda$ outputs '$P_j$ received \textit{m} from $P_i$' when party $P_j$ successfully validates the AV generated on its end from message \textit{m} transmission against the value generated by $P_i$, by means of $I_f$.